samuelexferri/unibg-gis/README.md

 -   Create configuration file in `~/.datacube.conf`

-    ```toml
         [datacube]
         db_database: datacube

         # A blank host will use a local socket.
 Specify a hostname (such as localhost) to use TCP.
         db_hostname: localhost

         # Credentials are optional: you might have other Postgres authentication configured.
         # The default username otherwise is the current user id.
         db_username: datacube
         db_password: 0
-    ```

 ### Datacube installation